giuliaPegoraro/codeFrame/README.md

 ## General info

-The input file is an excel file containing the list of genes.
+The input file is an excel file containing the list of genes. <br />
-In the fasta file is present the genome of the organism.
+In the fasta file is present the genome of the organism. <br />
-In the genbank file includes information regarding the genes including the start position that is the information that I used.
+In the genbank file includes information regarding the genes including the start position that is the information that I used. <br />

-The code is generalized to work with the genbank file of different organisms.
+The code is generalized to work with the genbank file of different organisms. <br />
-The output file is a fasta file containing the sequences of 50 nt of the genes.
+The output file is a fasta file containing the sequences of 50 nt of the genes. <br />

 ## Technologies